-Any SEM agency, should be able to help you set an ideal budget by using the Google Keyword Planner and/or Bing Keyword Planner.
-If your target budget comes in much higher than you’re expecting, you should ask for details like: How are they arriving at budget?
+Any SEM Agency should be able to help you set an ideal budget by using the Google Keyword Planner and/or Bing Keyword Planner.
+If your target budget comes in much higher than you’re expecting, you should ask for details like, How are they arriving at the budget?
 What keywords are they are using?
 What are their Cost Per Click (CPC) expectations?
 Most importantly, what is their management fee and what do they do with the budget if they don’t spend it?

-The reason you should ask these questions is because of the law of diminishing returns and potentially fraud.
+The reason you should ask these questions is due to the concept of diminishing returns and potentially fraud.
 Let me clarify.
 Certain keywords will convert and provide value at a higher percentage than others.
 In fact, some keywords that seem ideal don’t convert at all.
 If you have some of this data beforehand, take out the junk keywords upfront.
 Or maybe you can eliminate products and/or services to better target your most profitable products/services.

 Clarify your SEM partner’s management fee and budget policies.
 You’d hate to see a 50% management fee when you can easily find someone who might perform equally or better for around 15%-25%.
 Actuate Media is a little different, we do a flat fee, which is typically even less.
 Also, you should be skeptical if they promise higher returns for the higher management fee.
 Professionally speaking, our team typically outperforms just about any media company.
 We have less overhead, so we don’t need to charge as much.
 Finally, you should also ask if they keep the remaining budget if the campaign underspends?
 If so, what is their incentive to spend your budget and maximize your ROI?
 They could simply be telling you to spend more than necessary to keep it.